splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-compose-MacOS.md

 uncomment the last line.

 ## Create unique dedicated listening ports
-Docker Desktop does not support a "host" networking driver so you must use NAT networking.
+You must use NAT networking.
 Each listening port on the container must be mapped to a listening port on the host.
 You configure these port mappings in the `docker-compose.yml` file or directly as a runtime option if you are using the command line.
 Make sure to update the `docker-compose.yml` file or CLI arguments when adding listening ports for new data sources.

 To configure unique ports: